timkley/tim-kleyersburg.de/src/content/articles/unifi-network-for-homeoffice/index.md

 -   reactivated the wireless connection in the Fritz Box and connected to it.
 -   ssh'ed into the AP.
 This time it worked!

-Now I could just follow the steps outlined above and now I have 2 working access points 🎉
+Now I could just follow the steps outlined above, and now I have 2 working access points 🎉